In Ohio, your landlord is responsible for making repairs. Here are the some of the common ones you should be aware of.

 - Keep common areas like hallways, stairs and elevators safe and clean

-- Make sure you have safe and reliable heating source
+- Make sure you have a safe and reliable heating source

 - Make sure you have running water, including hot water